Arctic Winter Games

 The first Arctic Winter games took place in 1970 in Yellowknife, the capital of the Northwest Territories.
 They were initiated by Cal Miller, Northwest Territories Commissioner Stuart Hodgson and Yukon Commissioner James Smith.
 One of the main objectives was to involve as many athletes as possible from northern regions and to provide them with a forum for competition.
-The games were officially opened by then Prime Minister Pierre Elliott Trudeau, and were a great success.
+The games were officially opened by then Prime Minister Pierre Elliott Trudeau and were a great success.
 Approximately 500 athletes, coaches and officials participated from the Yukon, the Northwest Territories and Alaska in the first Arctic Winter Games.
-Over the years, the Games have grown into sports and cultures.
+Over the years, the Games have grown in sports and cultures.

 Values of the Games

 The main purposes of the Games are athletic competition, cultural exhibition and social interchange.
 These are symbolized in the Arctic Winter Games International Committee logo, which consists of three interlocking rings, each one representing one of these three purposes.
 At the end of the Games a trophy is awarded to the team that best displays the spirit and values of the Games during the week of competition.